osmlab/atlas-checks/docs/checks/suddenHighwayTypeChangeCheck.md

 #### Description

-The purpose of this check is to identify ways that have sudden highway tag jumps that are at least 2 classifications a part.
+The purpose of this check is to identify ways that have sudden highway tag jumps based on 3 different classes.

 #### Live Examples
 Sudden Highway Type Changes